 - Use indoor voices.

-- There are portable toilets right inside the Main Gate, near the Dana Greenhouses, and on Peters Hill.
+- There are portable restrooms right inside the Main Gate, along Meadow Road, near the Dana Greenhouses, and on Peters Hill.

 - School groups may picnic on the grounds, as a special exception to our no-picnicking policy.